pixelated/puppet-pixelated/README.md

 Pixelated is built on top of LEAP, so in order to have a Pixelated Platform, you need to have a LEAP Platform.

+In this example, we use a single node setup.
 Please refer to <https://leap.se/en/docs/platform/tutorials/single-node-email> for help with setting up a LEAP provider.

-For the following we assume that you have the LEAP platform and the configuration for your LEAP node on your local workstation.
-If you followed the tutorial to the letter you should have the following directories:
+We assume that you have the LEAP platform and the configuration for your LEAP node on your local workstation.
+If you followed the tutorial you should have the following directories:

 * `~/leap/leap_plaform`: the LEAP platform itself
 * `~/leap/example`: the configuration for your LEAP provider node